How to Be a Fearless Badass in the Outdoors and Life

 The good news is that everyone is resilient.
 The better news is that you can build your resilience muscles.
 People with stressful, potentially traumatizing jobs like soldiers and emergency physicians often benefit from resilience training.
 The same principles can work for you.

-Two great books to get you started by researchers in the field:
+To get you started, here are two great books by researchers in the field:

 - Grit: The Power of Passion and Perseverance (Angela Duckworth)

 - Learned Optimism: How to Change Your Mind and Your Life (Martin E.P.
 Seligman)

 What’s holding you back most from what you really want to do?
 Is it fear of failure?
 Falling?
 Flying?
 Intimacy?

 Now that you have some tools to deal with those fears, go ahead and add overcoming them to your bucket list.